saxamaphone69/collabstyle/README.md

 this is an attempt at creating a *super sexy* 4chan userstyle with [@offlineric](https://github.com/offlineric)!

-atm this is __SUPER ALPHA VERSION 0.000002__ where it's more just eric and i experimenting with ideas (some on his own fork).
+atm this is __SUPER ALPHA VERSION 0.000002__, where it's more just eric and i experimenting with ideas [(some on his own fork)](https://github.com/offlineric/collabstyle).

 __cool, gimme gimme gimme!!!__